 Leaving our idyllic rest stop at Rara Lake we descend to Gamgadhi, taking a left turn in the bazaar before continuing another 40 minutes to the Karnali bridge.
 Another 4 hours brings us to Bala and then a further 1.5 hours to Karnali.

 Rara is Nepal's largest lake and is surrounded by the protected forests of Rara National Park in the Karnali district.
 There is an abundance of wildlife in this area including musk deer, leopard, ghoral, tahr, Himalayan black bear, and the rare red panda.
 The water of the lake is crystal clear and the area is a stunning place of natural beauty.
-We will spend a rest and acclimatisation day here.
 The Great Himalaya Trail has 2 options in the far west - 1) From Gamgadhi to Simikot and the Yari Valley 2) Cross country from Rara Lake to Kolti and Chainpur and on to the Mahakali Nadi (river) in India.
 We will travel the Gamgadhi to Simikot and Yari route, as this route travels closer to the centre of the Great Himalaya Range.
 There is yet to be a crossing found to the Mahakali Nadi, which is further to the west, therefore our finishing point for the GHT is currently Simikot after trekking north to Yari.